mrDIMAS/StationIapetus/docs/design.md

 Doors are used to provide access to specific areas on the station.
 Doors have clearance levels:

-- 0 - Free access
+- D - Free access
-- 1 - Restricted access (a.k.a. personnel only)
+- C - Restricted access (a.k.a. personnel only)
-- 2 - High security
+- B - High security
-- 3 - High command access only
+- A - High command access only

 Player can use security terminals to change their clearance level.
 Clearance levels are not compatible between decks, this means that if a player acquired level-3 clearance on Loading Bay deck, he won't be able to use